! The selected proceedings of this past conference are now available !

-The conference will be held in the Groeningemuseum, Bruges on Monday 16, Tuesday 17 and Wednesday 18 January, 2017, during the exhibition De Kunst van het Recht.
+The conference was held in the Groeningemuseum, Bruges on Monday 16, Tuesday 17 and Wednesday 18 January, 2017, during the exhibition De Kunst van het Recht.
 Drie Eeuwen Gerechtigheid in Beeld (The Art of Law.
 Three Centuries of Justice Depicted) at the Groeningemuseum (28 October, 2016 – 5 February, 2017).
-This art exhibition, curated by Vanessa Paumen and Tine Van Poucke, features about 130 artworks from over 30 national and international museums and libraries and will focus on themes related to justice as expressed in artworks of various media from about 1450 through 1750.
+This art exhibition, curated by Vanessa Paumen and Tine Van Poucke, featured about 130 artworks from over 30 national and international museums and libraries and focused on themes related to justice as expressed in artworks of various media from about 1450 through 1750.

-The conference The Art of Law is the closing conference of the IAP Justice and Populations’s WP4: Long-term (Self-)Representations of Justice (LongTermJust).
+The conference The Art of Law was the closing conference of the IAP Justice and Populations’s WP4: Long-term (Self-)Representations of Justice (LongTermJust).